Big Pigeon in Southwest Iowa

 • The Routes Between Operation Matterhorn Bases map is courtesy of https://www.semanticscholar.org/paper/OR-Forum-A-Glimpse-at-an-Operation-Analyst%27s-World-Green-Green/f3d21c4558aa19435fc76749fd32b53cbaa01728/figure/0.

-Pottawattamie Area WWII Dead - US Air Force War w/ Japan > Twentieth Air Force:
+Pottawattamie Area WWII Dead - WWII Japan > Air Force War with Japan > Twentieth Air Force:

-• Deaths include both the initial Operation Matterhorn B-29 raids from eastern India using advanced bases in China and the later and larger B-29 raids from Saipan, Guam and Tinian in the Mariana islands.
+• Deaths include both the preliminary Operation Matterhorn B-29 raids from eastern India using advanced bases in China and the later and much larger B-29 raids from Saipan, Guam and Tinian in the Mariana islands.

 † Anderson, James Marshall Jr., SN O-667227, US Army Air Force, Mills County (St. Paul's)

 • 482nd Bomb.
 Sqdn., 505th Bomb.
 Gp., 73rd Bomb.
-Wing, Twentieth Air Force; based at North Field, Tinian, Mariana Is.; Boeing B-29 Superfortress #42-6351 Pocahontas bombardier w/ aircraft commander John Kretzer; KIA 14 Apr 1945 over Honshu, Japan; aircraft lost, presumably to antiaircraft fire, on night bombing mission at 8,000 feet over arsenal area, Tokyo; crew of 11 all died; US Air Force War w/ Japan > Twentieth Air Force; BNR.
+Wing, Twentieth Air Force; based at North Field, Tinian, Mariana Is.; Boeing B-29 Superfortress #42-6351 Pocahontas bombardier with aircraft commander John Kretzer; KIA 14 Apr 1945 over Honshu, Japan; aircraft lost, presumably to antiaircraft fire, on night bombing mission at 8,000 feet over arsenal area, Tokyo; crew of 11 all died; BNR.

 † Davenport, William Thomas Jr., SN 17-122-771, US Army Air Force, Pott.
 Co.

 • Crew #P-46, 62nd Bomb.
 Sqdn., 39th Bomb.
-Gp., XXI Bomber Cmd., Twentieth Air Force, based at North Field, Guam, Mariana Is.; Boeing B-29 Superfortress #44-69889 The Slic Chic right gunner w/ aircraft commander Edgar B. Grear; KIA 29 May 1945, 120 miles NE of Tori-Shima, S of Tokyo; aircraft hit by flak over Yokohama and ditched, four dead, eight survivors; US Air Force War w/ Japan > Twentieth Air Force; BNR.
+Gp., XXI Bomber Cmd., Twentieth Air Force, based at North Field, Guam, Mariana Is.; Boeing B-29 Superfortress #44-69889 The Slic Chic right gunner with aircraft commander Edgar B. Grear; KIA 29 May 1945, 120 miles NE of Tori-Shima, S of Tokyo; aircraft hit by flak over Yokohama and ditched, four dead, eight survivors; BNR.

 † Davis, August William Jr., SN 17-003-658, US Army Air Force, Pott.
 Co.

 • 792nd Bomb.
 Sqdn., 468 Bomb.
-Gp., XX Bomber Cmd., Twentieth Air Force, based at Kalaikunda Army Air Field, Kharagpur, West Bengal, India; Boeing B-29 Superfortress #42-6230 Limber Duggan tail gunner w/ aircraft commander Dushan V. Ivanovic, staging from Pengshan, near Chengdu, China; KIA 15 Jun 1944, near Yawata, Kyushu, Japan; plane was part of the first B-29 raid on Japan; mission consisted of 68 aircraft included 11 correspondents; plane damaged over target & exploded; all eleven crew and Newsweek correspondent William T. Shenkel died; this was the first B-29 lost over Japan, however three other B-29s on this mission went down returning to base; Operation Matterhorn - US Air Force War w/ Japan > Twentieth Air Force; BNR.
+Gp., XX Bomber Cmd., Twentieth Air Force, based at Kalaikunda Army Air Field, Kharagpur, West Bengal, India; Boeing B-29 Superfortress #42-6230 Limber Duggan tail gunner w/ aircraft commander Dushan V. Ivanovic, staging from Pengshan, near Chengdu, China; KIA 15 Jun 1944, near Yawata, Kyushu, Japan; plane was part of the first B-29 raid on Japan; mission consisted of 68 aircraft included 11 correspondents; plane damaged over target & exploded; all eleven crew and Newsweek correspondent William T. Shenkel died; this was the first B-29 lost over Japan, however three other B-29s on this mission went down returning to base; BNR.

 † Gidley, Robert Allan, SN 17-040-837, US Army Air Force, Pott.
 Co.

 • 676th Bomb.
 Sqdn.
 444th Bomb.
-Gp., XX Bomber Cmd., Twentieth Air Force, based at Dudhkundi Army Air Field, near Kharagpur, West Bengal, India, staging from Kwanghan AAF, near Chengdu, China; Boeing B-29 Superfortress #42-6330 Come-In-23982 flight engineer w/ aircraft commander Charles E. Hansen; KIA 20 Aug 1944 near Chengdu, Sichuan, China; aircraft hit cliff while landing after bombing Yawata Iron Works on Kyushu Is., Japan; eleven dead, one survivor; Operation Matterhorn - US Air Force War w/ Japan > Twentieth Air Force.
+Gp., XX Bomber Cmd., Twentieth Air Force, based at Dudhkundi Army Air Field, near Kharagpur, West Bengal, India, staging from Kwanghan AAF, near Chengdu, China; Boeing B-29 Superfortress #42-6330 Come-In-23982 flight engineer with aircraft commander Charles E. Hansen; KIA 20 Aug 1944 near Chengdu, Sichuan, China; aircraft hit cliff while landing after bombing Yawata Iron Works on Kyushu Is., Japan; eleven dead, one survivor.

 † Hansen, Elvin Emsley, SN O-739093, US Army Air Force, Harrison Co. & Los Angeles Co., CA

 • 869th Bomb.
 Sqdn., 497th Bomb.
-Gp, XXI Bomber Cmd., Twentieth Air Force, based at Isley Army Air Field, Saipan, Mariana Is.; Boeing B-29 Superfortress #42-24595 Pacific Union bombardier w/ aircraft commander Leonard L. Cox; KIA 14 Jan 1945 NW of Saipan on a mission to Nagoya, Japan, after leaving base, #3 engine caught fire and Captain Cox decided to ditch; plane exploded when ditching; seven dead, four rescued by destroyer; US Air Force War w/ Japan > Twentieth Air Force; BNR.
+Gp, XXI Bomber Cmd., Twentieth Air Force, based at Isley Army Air Field, Saipan, Mariana Is.; Boeing B-29 Superfortress #42-24595 Pacific Union bombardier with aircraft commander Leonard L. Cox; KIA 14 Jan 1945 NW of Saipan on a mission to Nagoya, Japan, after leaving base, #3 engine caught fire and Captain Cox decided to ditch; plane exploded when ditching; seven dead, four rescued by destroyer; BNR.

 † Rannells, Robert Vance, SN 17-065-979, US Army Air Force, Harrison Co.

 • 873 Bomb.
-Sqdn., 498th Bomb Gp., XXI Bomber Cmd., Twentieth Air Force, based on Tinian, Mariana Is.; Boeing B-29 #42-24614 Joltin' Josie radio operator w/ pilot Wilson C. Currier Jr.; KIA 1 Apr 1945, aircraft exploded after takeoff and crashed into Magicienne Bay on nearby Saipan, crew of eleven all died; US Air Force War w/ Japan > Twentieth Air Force; BNR
+Sqdn., 498th Bomb Gp., XXI Bomber Cmd., Twentieth Air Force, based on Tinian, Mariana Is.; Boeing B-29 #42-24614 Joltin' Josie radio operator with pilot Wilson C. Currier Jr.; KIA 1 Apr 1945, aircraft exploded after takeoff and crashed into Magicienne Bay on nearby Saipan, crew of eleven all died; BNR.

 † Widows, Harry James Jr., SN O-771857, US Army Air Force, Mills Co.

 • 873rd Bomb.
 Sqdn., 498th Bomb.
-Gp., XXI Bomber Cmd., Twentieth Air Force, based at Isley Army Air Field, Saipan, Mariana Is.; Boeing B-29 Superfortress #42-65295 co-pilot w/ pilot Marvel L. Geer; KIA 29 Apr 1945 Kagoshima Prefecture, southern Kyushu, Japan on a mission to bomb Nyakonojo Airfield, Kyushu; aircraft was attacked by fighters, hit, exploded, and crashed on land, crew of eleven all died; US Air Force War w/ Japan > Twentieth Air Force.
+Gp., XXI Bomber Cmd., Twentieth Air Force, based at Isley Army Air Field, Saipan, Mariana Is.; Boeing B-29 Superfortress #42-65295 co-pilot with pilot Marvel L. Geer; KIA 29 Apr 1945 Kagoshima Prefecture, southern Kyushu, Japan on a mission to bomb Nyakonojo Airfield, Kyushu; aircraft was attacked by fighters, hit, exploded, and crashed on land, crew of eleven all died;

 Proudly powered by Weebly